raifef/2026-NVIDIA/Raifef/PRD.md

 ### Choice of Quantum Algorithm
 * **Algorithm:** [Identify the specific algorithm or ansatz]
 * Digitized Adiabatic Quantum Optimization (dAQO) seeding implemented in CUDA-Q. The paper reports that QE-MTS exhibits low-quantile outlier replicate-median TTS points, by comparing against an algorithm without the counterdiabatic correction term, we seek to investigate the source of these very fast outliers.
-    * *Example:* "Quantum Approximate Optimization Algorithm (QAOA) with a hardware-efficient ansatz."
-    * *Example:* "Variational Quantum Eigensolver (VQE) using a custom warm-start initialization."

 * **Motivation:** [Why this algorithm?
 Connect it to the problem structure or learning goals.]
 * Fig. 2 + Sec.
 IV.1 reports  QE-MTS outliers (very low TTS replicate-medians), visible as points far below the MTS distribution and discussed as low-quantile outliers.
 These are captured around
 Q_0.04 in their analysis.
 We want to investigate whether the CD term does not merely improve average seeding quality; it changes the tail behavior (frequency of very fast solves) by placing probability mass into rare good basins that MTS exploits quickly.
 We test whether dAQO produces a statistically different fast-outlier rate than DCQO under compute-matched budgets.
 Understanding this would privide insight into what it is about the specific structure of the quantum algorithm which provides extensive speedup for this task.
 QAOA has been shown (in the literature) to not be immediately amenable to this problem, VQE's heavy training requirements are a poor fit for this investigation and QITE is likely a very good competitor with regard to expected outlier probability, but I am working alone and this may require too much overhead within the constraints of the hackathon.
 By investigating dAQO we can investigate how the structure of a quantum algorithm affects its statistics, and this could provide insight into faster algorithmic avenues.
+We analyse with the same N, same number of Trotter steps, same shots, same MTS wall-time budget per run and seek only the statistical variations in outliers.

 ### Literature Review
 * **Reference:** [Title, Author, Link]
 * **Relevance:** [How does this paper support your plan?]
-    * *Example:* "Reference: 'QAOA for MaxCut.'
-Relevance: Although LABS is different from MaxCut, this paper demonstrates how parameter concentration can speed up optimization, which we hope to replicate."
+**Alejandro Gomez Cadavid et al., “Scaling advantage with quantum-enhanced memetic tabu search for LABS” (2025, preprint).
+*Relevance: Baseline paper extensively referred to in tutorial.
+This motivates my core question: whether the CD term changes the tail of the TTS distribution rather than only the median.
+**Narendra N. Hegade, X. Chen, and E. Solano, “Digitized-counterdiabatic quantum optimization” (2022, Physical Review Research 4, L042030).
+*Relevance: Foundational reference for DCQO itself.
+Explains origin of CD term and why it can accelerate ground-state targeting.
+This is the key theory of what we are ablation testing.
+**David Guéry-Odelin et al., “Shortcuts to adiabaticity: Concepts, methods, and applications” (2019, Reviews of Modern Physics 91, 045001).
+*Relevance: Broad overview of shortcuts to adiabaticity and counterdiabatic driving.
+Explains why removing CD term produces a principled baseline (dAQO) rather than an arbitrary parameter tuning
+**Zhiwei Zhang et al., “New Improvements in Solving Large LABS Instances Using Massively Parallelizable Memetic Tabu Search” (2025, preprint arXiv:2504.00987).
+*Relevance: Describes MTS implementation using large parallelisation on NVIDIA A100 systems, directly applicable to the GPU acceleration aspect of this problem and gives me good insight for GPU acceleration approach to take.
+**Ruslan Shaydulin et al., “Evidence of scaling advantage for the quantum approximate optimization algorithm on a classically intractable problem” (2024, Science Advances; also preprint arXiv:2308.02342).
+*Relevance: Explains why QAOA is a good alternative but may require substantial depth in practice.
+**Nora M. Bauer et al., “Combinatorial optimization with quantum imaginary time evolution” (2023, preprint arXiv:2312.16664).
+*Relevance: applies QITE to PUBO problems comparing with QAOA-depth regimes.
+This supports my statement that QITE could be a compelling competitor, but may be too ambitious to properly investigate.
 ---

 ## 3. The Acceleration Strategy